-Powers of Amendment, Any modification or amendment of the Trust Agreement and of the rights and obligations of the Authority and of the Owners of the Bonds and coupons thereunder may be made by a Supplemental Trust Agreement, with the written consent (except as provided under the heading "Supplemental Trust Agreements Not Requiring Consent of Bondowners") given as provided under the heading "Consent of Bondowners," of the Owners of at least 51% in principal amount of the Prior Bonds Outstanding and at least a majority in principal amount of all other Bonds Outstanding at the time such consent is given, provided, however, that if such modification or amendment will, by its terms, not take effect so long as any Bonds remain Outstanding, the consent of the Owners of such Bonds shall not be required and such Bonds shall not be deemed to be Outstanding for the purpose of any calculation of Outstanding Bonds under this heading.
+Powers of Amendment.
+Any modification or amendment of the Trust Agreement and of the rights and obligations of the Authority and of the Owners of the Bonds and coupons thereunder may be made by a Supplemental Trust Agreement, with the written consent (except as provided under the heading "Supplemental Trust Agreements Not Requiring Consent of Bondowners") given as provided under the heading "Consent of Bondowners," of the Owners of at least a majority in principal amount of all other Bonds Outstanding at the time such consent is given, provided, however, that if such modification or amendment will, by its terms, not take effect so long as any Bonds remain Outstanding, the consent of the Owners of such Bonds shall not be required and such Bonds shall not be deemed to be Outstanding for the purpose of any calculation of Outstanding Bonds under this heading.
 No such modification or amendment, and no amendment pursuant to the provisions under the heading "Supplemental Trust Agreements Not Requiring Consent of Bondowners," shall permit a change in the terms of redemption or maturity of the principal of any Outstanding Bond or of any installment of interest thereon or a reduction in the principal amount, Accreted Value or the Redemption Price thereof or in the rate of interest thereon without the consent of the Owner of such Bond, or shall reduce the percentages or otherwise affect the classes of Bonds the consent of the Owners of which is required to effect any such modification or amendment, or shall change or modify any of the rights or obligations of any Fiduciary without its written assent thereto.
-So long as any Prior Bonds are Outstanding, no such modification or amendment shall permit the creation of a lien or pledge of Revenues ranking prior to or on a parity with the lien securing the Prior Bonds or permit or create a preference or priority of any Bonds over the Prior Bonds.
 For the purposes of this paragraph, a Series shall be deemed to be affected by a modification or amendment of the Trust Agreement if the same adversely affects or diminishes the rights of the Owners of Bonds of such Series.
 The Trustee may in its discretion determine whether or not in accordance with the foregoing powers of amendment, Bonds of any particular Series or maturity would be affected by any modification or amendment of the Trust Agreement.
 Any such determination may be based upon the written advice of Bond Counsel, if so requested by the Trustee, and shall be binding and conclusive on the Authority and all Owners of Bonds.
 For purposes of this paragraph, the Owners of the Bonds may include the initial holders thereof, regardless of whether such Bonds are being held for immediate resale.